 The Northern Section was formed in the 1950s as one of the three original sections of APA California.
 APA California now has eight sections, and the Northern Section is the largest with over 1,400 members.
 The Northern Section encompasses a diverse geographic area covering the coastal areas from the Oregon border to Monterey Bay and includes all nine counties in the San Francisco Bay Area.
-Read more about our plans for the coming year by our Director.

 The American Planning Association California Chapter has a long proud history.
 It is the professional association that represents California urban planners and related practitioners.
 Its origin dates back to 1933 with the formation of the California Planners Institute.
 The present APA California Chapter was formalized as a professional organization in 1947 with the merger of the California Planners Institute and American Institute of Planners.
 APA California now has over 4,500 members.
 Read more about our history at APA California Celebrates 60 Years of Accomplishments by Betty Croly, FAICP, Chapter Historian and Steven A. Preston, FAICP.

 What is Planning?

 Urban planning or city and regional planning, is a dynamic profession that works to improve the welfare of people and their communities by creating more equitable, healthful, efficient, and attractive places for present and future generations.